phovea/phovea.github.io/tutorials/data_structure.md

 * `size` The size of the dataset.
 In case of a matrix, number of rows and columns.
 * `separator`: String that is used as separator in the data file.
 Default: ",".

 An `index.json` file may contain definitions for multiple datasets.
-For more definition examples have a look at our [caleydo_sample_app](https://github.com/Caleydo/caleydo_sample_app).
+For more definition examples have a look at our [phovea_sample_app](https://github.com/phovea/phovea_sample_app).

 ### Dataset Access

 There are two basic ways to access the data files from the client code.
-The first way is the **get** method specified in `caleydo_core/data`.
+The first way is the **get** method specified in `phovea_core/data`.
 It takes the dataset id specified in the dataset defininition as parameter and returns a promise for an associated data structure object (Matrix, Table, Vector, Stratification).
-Note that this method involves code from the server side of Caleydo Web and thus will not work with the lightweight client library version.
+Note that this method involves code from the server side of Phovea and thus will not work with the lightweight client library version.

-The second way is the **parseRemoteMatrix** method specified in `caleydo_d3/parser`.
+The second way is the **parseRemoteMatrix** method specified in `phovea_d3/parser`.
 It takes the dataset file path as argument and returns a promise for an associated data structure object.
 In this case, the `index.json` file must be located in the same directory as the dataset file.
-This method will also work for the client library version of Caleydo Web.
+This method will also work for the client library version of Phovea.

-Another way to access datasets is to use the **list** method from `caleydo_core/data`.
-This method looks for dataset definitions in all Caleydo Web plugins.
+Another way to access datasets is to use the **list** method from `phovea_core/data`.
+This method looks for dataset definitions in all Phovea plugins.
 All found datasets are accessible via a promise to an array of datastructure objects.
 This method will not work in the client library version.

 ## Data Structures

-All data structures are part of the [core plugin](https://github.com/Caleydo/caleydo_core).
+All data structures are part of the [core plugin](https://github.com/phovea/phovea_core).
 Currently, the following data structures are supported: *Matrix*, *Table*, *Vector*, *Stratification*.

 ### Matrix